Tawang Monastery: Legends

 Three legends are narrated to the establishment of the monastery.
 In the first legend it is said that location of the present Monastery was selected by a horse which belonged to Merag Lama Lodre Gyatso who was on a mission assigned to him by the 5th Dalai Lama to establish a Monastery.
 After an intense search, when he failed to locate a suitable place, he retired into a cave to offer prayers seeking divine intervention to choose the site.
 When he came out of the cave, he found his horse missing.
 He then went in search of the horse and finally found it grazing at the top of a mountain called Tana Mandekhang, which in the past was the palace of King Kala Wangpo.
 He took this as a divine and auspicious guidance and decided to establish the monastery at that location.
 Seeking the help of the local people, Mera Lama established the monastery at that location in the latter part of 1681.

 The second legend of the derivation of the name Tawang is linked to Terton Pemalingpa, diviner of treasures.
 At this location, he is stated to have given "initiations" of Tamdin and Kagyad, which resulted in the name "Tawang".
-‘Ta’ is an abbreviated form for "Tamdin" and ‘Wang’ means "initiation".
+'Ta' is an abbreviated form for "Tamdin" and 'Wang' means "initiation".

 According to the third legend, a white horse of the Prince of Lhasa had wandered into Monpa region.
 People, who went in search of the horse, found the horse grazing at the present location of the monastery.
 The people of the area then worshipped the horse and the location where it was found and venerated it every year.
 Eventually, to honour the sacred site, the Tawang Monastery was built at the site.

 One more legend narrated is about the goddess painted on a thangka in the monastery which is of Palden Lhamo.
-This female deity is compared to the Hindu Goddess Kali.
-Like Kali, Palden Lhamo's thangka is drawn in black colour, with flaming eyes, dressed in skirt made of tiger skin, and a garland of skulls around her neck.
-A moon disc adorns her hair, similar to the one seen on Shiva.
-She is also associated with Goddess Saraswati and Ma Tara.
-Legend also states that in the past she had lived in Sri Lanka as the consort of a demon king who practiced human sacrifice.
-As she was not supportive of this practice she fled from the kingdom.
-As she was running away, the king shot her with an arrow, which struck the backside of the mule that she was riding.
-When she drew out the arrow, it left a gaping hole in the mule's back, and through this gap Palden Lhamo could watch the teachings of Lord Buddha.